local-first-web/auth/src/lockbox/README.md

 const newAdminLockboxForAlice = lockbox.rotate(adminLockboxForAlice, newAdminKeys)
 ```

+We'll also need to so the same for any keys _in lockboxes that the those keys opened_.

 ![](../../docs/img/key-rotation.png)

-We'll need to so the same for any keys _in lockboxes that the admin keys opened_.
 This is
-implemented in the private `rotateKeys` method in the `Team` class.
+logic implemented in the private `rotateKeys` method in the `Team` class.